clairemcgonigle/amtrak-price-tracker/README.md

 - Check the Console for logs and errors
 - Use the popup's DevTools (right-click popup → Inspect)

-### Testing

-1. Add a trip with a known price
-2. Click "Check Prices Now"
-3. Observe the simulated price (will fluctuate ±20%)
-4. If simulated price is lower, you'll get a notification

 ## Limitations

 - Amtrak doesn't provide a public API
 - Web scraping may break if Amtrak updates their website
-- Price checking requires an internet connection
-- Extension must be running for alarms to work
+- Extension / Chrome must be running for alarms to work

-## Legal Notice

 This extension is for personal use only.
-Web scraping may violate Amtrak's Terms of Service.
-Use at your own risk.

-## Contributing

-Feel free to improve the price fetching logic!
-The main areas that need work:
-- Implementing actual Amtrak API calls in `background.js`
-- Updating DOM selectors in `content.js`
-- Adding support for different fare classes (Coach, Business, etc.)

-## License

-MIT License - Use freely for personal projects.